kxopa/ciREST/README.md

 # ciREST v0.0.1 (Alpha)

-Based in CodeIgniter v2.2.0, uses concepts to RESTful and methods MVC to create strong applications.
+Based in CodeIgniter v2.2.0, uses concepts from RESTful and methods MVC to create APIs.

 ## TODO